Jamcdonald120/Titancraft-Above-Wiki/Bosses/Beastmaster.md

 * Large Armadillos that scurry towards their target and attack in rapid succession when near.
 * Small Sniffers that scurry towards their target and attack in rapid succession when near.

+After all 10 Beasties are defeated, the Beastmaster returns to their aggressive phase and becomes vulnerable again.

-When the Beastmaster's final healthbar segment is depleted, they will die and drop their reward.
+When the Beastmaster's final healthbar segment is depleted, they will die and drop their rewards.

 ## **Rewards**
 On defeat, the Beastmaster drops 30 Titan Splinters.